theniceguy8731/EKC-Hypothesis-Regression-Study/README.md

 </div>

-> **Note:** We achieve somewhat similar results results in our basic regression analysis and so we decide to move forward only with the dataset 2 because of the fact that it has the highest number of observation as well as it will help us in interpretation as we see later on.
+> **Note:** We achieve somewhat similar results in our basic regression analysis, and so we decide to move forward only with the dataset 2 because it has the highest number of observation as well as it will help us in interpretation as we see later on.

 | Variable Name | Coefficient | Standard Error | T-stat | Confidence Interval | R-squared | Observations | F-stat |
 | ------------- | ----------- | -------------- | ------ | ------------------- | --------- | ------------ | ------ |